rodrigoprestesmachado/web/docs/publicacoes.md

 # Publications

-Below are listed some publications in journals, conferences, and books that have been produced.
+Below is a curated selection of impactful publications showcasing contributions to conferences, journals, and books.
 {: .fs-3 }

 ## Papers